Impairment discrimination is common

 Finding employment or accessing buildings, venues and public facilities when you have an impairment (disability) can be hard.

-People with an impairment are twice as likely to be unemployed.
+People with an impairment are also twice as likely to be unemployed.

 In addition, young people are more likely to experiencing discrimination in the workplace.

 A person with an impairment has the right to the same employment opportunities as a person without an impairment, under discrimination laws.

 Despite this, many employers mistakenly believe that hiring someone with an impairment will cost them more.

 Many employers are not aware of government schemes to offset the cost of making reasonable adjustments in the workplace.